 The Academic Achievement Center (AAC) provides advising and support to undergraduate students.
-We have information on our website relating to freshmen advising, mandatory placement tests, orientation, non-matriculated advising, undeclared advising and transfer advising.
+We provide information relating to freshmen advising, mandatory placement tests, orientation, non-matriculated advising, undeclared advising and transfer advising.
 Advisors at Bridgewater State are personal, professional, and prepared to give you the advice you need throughout your college experience.

 Beyond the AAC, once a student has chosen a program, academic advising is coordinated by faculty within the student’s major department.
 Our advisors are happy to meet with you to develop a plan of study.
 Take advantage of our services to declare your academic major, discover learning opportunities, and determine strategies for accomplishing your goals.